wpswings/points-and-rewards-for-woocommerce/readme.txt

 1. **General Settings** - Basic settings which are required to run the plugin
 2. **Customer's Earned Points Log Table** - After Earn/Redeem points by the customer log will be listed here
 3. **Share Referral Link Using Social Media** - Customers can also share the referral link on social sites as well.
 4. **Customized Text** - The admin can modify/add the text according to the need.
-It will get displayed on the My Account > Points page
+It will be displayed on the My Account > Points page
 5. **Redeem Points On Cart Page** - Customer can redeem their points on the cart page and get a discount
 6. **Redeem Points On Checkout Page** - Customer can also redeem their points on the cart page
 7. **Earn Points Per Currency Setting** - Allow customers to earn on every currency spent